What is PLA Plastic (Polylactide)? | The Definitive Guide

 Fundamental Properties of PLA Plastic

-PLA has a high glass transition temperature in the range of 55-60°C. Almost all the PLA’s commercial products are semi-crystalline in nature and have a high melting point of 180°C.
+PLA has a high glass transition temperature in the range of 55-60°C. Almost all the PLA’s commercial products are semi-crystalline and have a melting point of 180°C.

 1. PLA material boasts high strength, density, and stiffness, comparable to polystyrene(PS) at room temperature.